Armored Heart: L'Odeur de l'Amour

 “So, Mirabelle, how was the equinox celebration at the monastery?”
 Seeker asked as the first of Ithella’s throws predictably landed on the yellow peg.

-“Oh, it was lovely, your grace,” Mirabelle answered.
+“Oh, it was lovely, Your Grace,” Mirabelle answered.
 “Du Bois was grumpy that you didn’t want to stay to celebrate with his people, but it was still delightful.
 We had nice food, I made a point of blessing the fields around the city in my lord’s name, and I got those cherry pits started in the greenhouse.”

 “Ah, that’s… good,” Seeker said, and her voice dripped with uncertainty.
 “They took, then?
 My Dear pointed out after we left that it might be the wrong time of year for that.”

 Mirabelle smiled and shook her head.
 She was about to say something when Ithella grunted.
 Lanri looked just in time to see what would have been the second-to-last of her rings miss the peg and clatter to the ground.
-The boy sighed, and got up to gather the rings as the priestess said, “trees are languid things, your grace.
+The boy sighed, and got up to gather the rings as the priestess said, “trees are languid things, Your Grace.
 The time of year one sticks the seeds in the ground hardly matters when they might take months or years to sprout on their own.
-But with Lord Huin’s help and blessings, they were willing to… hurry along a bit.
+But with Lord Hayer’s help and blessings, they were willing to… hurry along a bit.
 By the time I left the city, they were healthy-looking saplings already.”

 As the others went one after the other, Lanri kept eyeing the silver brooch, and the target she’d have to hit to win it.
 The five blue pegs on the board were arranged together in a cross, so it was a much bigger target than the sole yellow peg Ithella had aimed for.
 Lanri was pretty sure Seeker made a point of losing with as much style as possible, putting her rings in a perfect row that spanned three colors.
 But Mara and Mirabelle both managed to put all of their rings on the green pegs, so it definitely felt possible.